Gaussianer/FasterSeg/README.md

 > Note: To execute the same instance of the container at a later time, you can execute the following command: `sudo docker exec -it <Container ID> bash`

 ## Usage
-* **Work flow: [pretrain the supernet](https://github.com/chenwydj/FasterSeg#11-pretrain-the-supernet) &rarr; [search the archtecture](https://github.com/chenwydj/FasterSeg#12-search-the-architecture) &rarr; [train the teacher](https://github.com/chenwydj/FasterSeg#21-train-the-teacher-network) &rarr; [train the student](https://github.com/chenwydj/FasterSeg#22-train-the-student-network-fasterseg).**
+* **Work flow: [pretrain the supernet](https://github.com/Gaussianer/FasterSeg#11-pretrain-the-supernet) &rarr; [search the archtecture](https://github.com/Gaussianer/FasterSeg#12-search-the-architecture) &rarr; [train the teacher](https://github.com/Gaussianer/FasterSeg#21-train-the-teacher-network) &rarr; [train the student](https://github.com/chenwydj/FasterSeg#22-train-the-student-network-fasterseg).**
 * You can monitor the whole process in the Tensorboard.

 ### 0. Prepare the dataset
 * If you only want to test the setup, training data is already available.
-To do this, execute the following commands and ignore the following commands regarding data preparation:
+To do this, execute the following commands and ignore the following commands regarding data preparation.
+Then jump to 1.
+Search
 ```bash
 cd home/FasterSeg/dataset